 Legislators designed the Tariff of 1816 to be temporary and planned it to expire in 1819.
 However, the financial crisis caused by the Panic of 1819 led Congress to reconsider.

 Congress extended the tariff rates in 1820 and also made them permanent.
 The relative success of the tariffs and federal revenues they brought in led Congress to consider raising tariffs even further throughout the 1820s.

 This would lead to the eventual tariff of 1828, or as it was known in the south, the “Tariff of Abominations.”

-Causes of the Nullification Crisis
+The Primary Cause of the Nullification Crisis of 1832

 The tariff rate on many goods more than doubled from 1816 levels sending shockwaves through the south.
 The southern economy was still reeling from the impact of the Panic of 1819, and southerners feared that the large raise in tariff rates would further depress the economy,2

 Another cause of the Nullification Crisis may have been due to political ambition.
-Vice President John C. Calhoun was identified as a major proponent of the theory of nullification.
+Vice President John C. Calhoun was a major proponent of the theory of nullification.
 He ardently promoted the idea that states had the ability to nullify any federal law they found unfavorable to their interests.

 President Andrew Jackson became convinced that a cause of the Nullification Crisis was Calhoun’s ambition for more power.3 Should South Carolina and/or other states eventually secede to form their own nation, Calhoun was positioning himself to become a potential leader.

 Jackson lambasted Calhoun and others as “devoid of principle” and full of “selfish personal ambition.”
 However, when the Nullification Crisis subsided, it was apparent that there was more than just political ambition at play.

 Certainly a primary cause of the Nullification Crisis was the issue of slavery.
 Historian William Freehling argues that South Carolinians in particular saw themselves as the victims of tyranny from those that opposed slavery.4